Alcohol Detox – What Does It Involve?

 After your alcohol detox session, you will be enrolled in post detox, which mostly involves therapy sessions to ensure you understand your addiction and your addiction triggers.
 If you know what makes you crave alcohol, you will be able to avoid these situations.
 This is a big part of an alcohol rehab programme.

 Are you curious what alcohol detox involves?
 Are you are suffering from an addiction yourself?
-Visit our alcohol detox page for more information, or call Ocean Recovery Centre 01253 847 553 or complete our online contact form.
+Visit our alcohol detox page for more information, call Ocean Recovery Centre 01253 847 553 or complete our online contact form.

 John is one UK’s leading professionals in the addiction recovery industry.
 Pioneering new treatment techniques such as NAD+ and ongoing research into new therapy techniques such as systematic laser therapy, John is committed to providing the very best treatment for people throughout the UK and Europe.
 During his extremely busy schedule, John likes to regularly update our blog section with the latest news and trends in the industry to keep visitors to our site as well informed as possible on everything related to addiction treatment.

 Request A CallbackEnter your phone number and a member of our team will call you back to discuss your recovery.